Find Grad Schools

 $226,129 Median Salary

-There are 23 colleges and univerities across the nation that offer a doctor's degree in dentistry and oral science.
-This degree is more popular with female students, and about 24% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 60.0% of dentistry and oral science graduates were international students.
+A doctor's degree in dentistry & oral science is offered at 23 colleges in the United States.
+This degree is more popular with female students, and about 14% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 71.9% of dentistry & oral science graduates were international students.

 Education Levels of Dentistry & Oral Science Majors

-In 2020-2021, 50 earned their doctor's degree in dentistry and oral science.
+During the most recent year for which data is available, 64 people earned their doctor's degree in dentistry & oral science.
 This earns it the #147 spot on the list of the most popular doctor's degree programs in the nation.

-The following table shows the number of diplomas awarded in dentistry and oral science at each degree level.
+The following table shows the number of diplomas awarded in dentistry & oral science at each degree level.

 Education Level Number of Grads